synapticloop/panl/README.md

 ---

-This is the Solr Panl Release for integrating Solr version 8.x.x and Panl
+**WARNING:** This is the Solr Panl Release for integrating Solr version 8.x.x and Panl

 ---